-Homosexual Activist Group Brings Gender Confusion Into Elementary Schools
+Homosexual Advocacy Group Brings Gender Confusion Into Elementary Schools

 Problem is, the toolkit doesn’t seem to advocate much “respect” for parents who don’t want schools promoting things like same-sex marriage and cross-dressing to children against their will.